Kenzo450D/Upoint/README.md

 Upoint
 ======

-remaking the nikon upoint mechanism
+Remaking the nikon upoint mechanism which is seen in Capture NX2

+Qt 5.0 is used for the coding